GracelessGhost/HPV-Awareness/README.md

 # dr-go

-Dr. GO is a Javascript applet that simulates the spread of diseases in a country.
+Dr. GO is a JavaScript applet that simulates the spread of diseases in a country.
 The player's goal is to maintain their population's health through vaccination and awareness.
 The game features daily trivia questions that inform about various diseases, as well as a social element that encourages peer-to-peer education.

 My submission to the Stanford health++ hackathon in 2019.
 It won the award, "Best Global Oncology HPV Solution," with a $500 prize.